 Form Follows Function

-The bauhaus, a boiling pot producing iconic designers and ideas at a furious pace, was built as a reaction to the times.
-Gropius regarded the period following WWI as a “catastrophe of world history” and sought a remedy the destruction with his Utopian vision.
+The Bauhaus, a boiling pot producing iconic designers and ideas at a furious pace, was built as a reaction to the times.
+Gropius regarded the period following WWI as a “catastrophe of world history” and sought a remedy to the destruction with his utopian vision.
 Bauhaus masters and students were beyond prolific and experimental, clearing the path for modern expressionism.

 Though it was shut down by the Nazi regime, the artists who had been a part of this unique experiment were forever changed, and they brought their new frame of reference with them to their new homes as they scattered across Europe and the United States.
 Indeed, most of them immigrated to the States where, through their own ideas and the ideas of those they inspired, they changed the landscape of its greatest cities both inside and out.